 Feel the taste of Andalusian cuisine

-When in Malaga, you need to try a localdish that is symbolically representing the whole Costa del Sol region.
-According to a popular opinion, this is espetos, grilled sardine fish that is traditionally roasted on embers and can be enjoyed in all beachfront bars.
+Having made some purchases at the local market does not mean trying the local cuisine.
+When in Malaga, you need to taste a local dish that is symbolically representing the whole Costa del Sol region.
+This is espetos, grilled sardine fish that is traditionally roasted on embers and can be enjoyed in all beachfront bars.

 As you can see, there are a lot of things to do in the fantastic city ofMalaga.
 The transformation of this city in the recent decade has been extraordinary.
 If you want to get the highlights of Malaga, why don´t you get to know the city with a private day tour?